Muv-Luv Girls Garden

 Muv-Luv Girls Garden (マブラヴ ガールズガーデン) is a 2025 idle RPG developed by EXNOA and KMS.
 It was launched on DMM GAMES on 3 September 2025, and is playable on their respective platforms.
 It is a part of the Muv-Luv franchise.

-Sypnosis
+Synopsis

 The story takes place on the Zartum island, which hosts an mysterious gigantic space named the "Maze".
 In the prologue, the protagonist wakes up in the Maze, where he encounters a group of pilots riding on robots named Maze Guarder, abbreviated MG.
 The team, named Sirius Sugar works with the protagonist, nicknamed the commander through the story to first escape the space.
 After escaping, the commander becomes a part of the Zartum school, where pilots of MGs are trained.
 The pilots all belong to a team, each team working separately.
 The commander then encounters problems in the teams, such as the Sirius Sugar, and works together with the girls to solve the problems.